 Protect the Fraser estuary from the Terminal 2 expansion

-The Port of Vancouver is proposing to double the size of the Deltaport shipping terminal in the heart of the Fraser estuary, putting further stress on an estuary that has already lost more than 70% of its floodplain habitat, other habitat components and functions.
-Deltaport is already a significant presence in the Fraser estuary.
-A four-kilometre causeway across the estuary first connects to a 210-acre shipping terminal and then connects to the largest coal terminal in North America.
+The Port of Vancouver is proposing to double the size of its shipping terminal in the heart of the Fraser estuary, putting further stress on an estuary that has lost more than 70% of its floodplain habitat, other habitat components and functions.
+The existing terminal, Deltaport, is already a significant footprint in the estuary.
+A four-kilometre causeway that severs the estuary connects to a 210-acre shipping terminal and then to the largest coal terminal in North America.

 The Fraser Estuary is of global importance